SEP4X-S22/Data/README.md

 # Data

 Written as part of a 4<sup>th</sup> semester project in spring of 2022 for software engineering at [VIA university college](https://via.dk), campus Horsens, DK.

+## a*PHAR*ma<sup>TM</sup>
 The project idea is a climate monitoring system for pharmaceutical storage from afar.

-## a*PHAR*ma<sup>TM</sup>

-[overview of project]

-## Development
-[methodology, processes, languages, technologies, IDEs]

 ## Development Team
 The semester project group consisted of 12 people, listed below by subgroups: